YamanQD/AntWare/docs/building.md

 cd <your build dir>
 ninja
 ```

+# Setting up settings
 After these steps you should have your executable named ``ant-warrior`` within your build directory.

 Make a copy of ``default_settings.json`` and modify it for your settings.

 Rename your settings file to ``settings.json``.

-Place your settings file in your cwd.
+Place your settings file in the executable directory.